ChenLuiz/portfolio/README.md

 [Example of geocoding for ticket sales](https://vtlm.tiiny.site/)

 **Electronic Sports Data Analysis and Visualization**
-- My Electronic Sports Data Analysis and Visualization project delved into the realm of professional Counter-Strike: Global Offensive (CS:GO) matches, focusing on the popularity of maps among the top 30 teams using a Streamlit web app.
-Leveraging a comprehensive CS:GO dataset containing match details, team compositions, and map pick/ban sequences, I aimed to answer the question: "What are the most popular and least popular maps in CSGO?"
-Through exploratory data analysis, I unveiled intriguing insights into map preferences among the competitive gaming community.
-Notably, the project shed light on how map additions and removals influenced map pick rates over time.
-This project showcases my ability to extract valuable insights from complex esports data by presenting compelling visualizations and actionable findings.
-- One of the project's main challenges was effectively conveying the insights derived from the analysis.
-I had to explore various methods to ensure that the findings were presented in a way that allowed for easy comprehension and knowledge extraction.
-Reflecting on the project, I acknowledge that I could have further improved it by incorporating normalization techniques into my visualizations.
-Nevertheless, despite these challenges and areas for improvement, the project remains a valuable source of learning and actionable insights.
-- Leveraged **Streamlit** to develop an interactive web app for data exploration and analysis, showcasing proficiency in creating user-friendly interfaces.
-Employed data transformation techniques with **Altair** and **Pandas** to preprocess and clean data.
-Crafted **interactive visualizations** with features like tooltips, selection, and filtering.
-Enabled users to select datasets through a dropdown menu for dynamic exploration.
-Employed bar charts to illustrate map popularity and implemented time series analysis for tracking map selection trends.
-Utilized label dictionaries for data labeling, enhancing visual clarity.
-Employed effective data storytelling through text elements (subheaders, introduction, conclusion) to narrate compelling insights.
-Acknowledged and learned from project challenges, including the desire to incorporate normalization techniques.
-Proficiently employed essential tools and technologies such as Streamlit, Altair, Pandas, and others to deliver a comprehensive and informative data analysis and visualization project.
-- Looking back on it, I wish I had incorporated the normalization more into my visualizations.
-Regardless, there is still a lot to learn from them.
+- Project Overview:
+       - Explored professional Counter-Strike: Global Offensive (CS:GO) matches to analyze map popularity among the top 30 teams.
+       - Leveraged a comprehensive CS:GO dataset to answer the question: "What are the most popular and least popular maps in CSGO?"
+       - Unveiled insights into map preferences among the competitive gaming community and how map additions/removals influenced pick rates over time.

+- Challenges and Reflections:
+        - Faced challenges in effectively conveying analysis insights and exploring methods for clear presentation.
+        - Recognized the potential for improvement through incorporating normalization techniques into visualizations.
+        - Despite challenges, the project stands as a valuable learning experience and a source of actionable insights.

+- Technical Details:
+       - Utilized Streamlit to develop an interactive web app for data exploration and analysis, showcasing proficiency in creating user-friendly interfaces.
+       - Employed Altair and Pandas for data transformation, preprocessing, and cleaning.
+       - Crafted interactive visualizations with features like tooltips, selection, and filtering to enhance user engagement.
+       - Implemented dynamic dataset selection through a dropdown menu and utilized bar charts for illustrating map popularity.
+       - Employed time series analysis for tracking map selection trends and label dictionaries for data labeling to enhance visual clarity.
+       - Incorporated effective data storytelling elements such as subheaders, introductions, and conclusions to narrate insights.

+- Reflection on Improvement:
+       - Acknowledged the opportunity to enhance visualizations through the incorporation of normalization techniques.
+       - Despite areas for improvement, the project demonstrates proficiency in utilizing essential tools and technologies for comprehensive data analysis and visualization.

 ![Example of Data Visualization](/assets/canvas.png)